StanPlatinum/snapshot-attack-demo/README.md

 First of all, anyone willing to run the demo must install Occlum and modified SGX SDK (optional).
 We provide a Dockerfile for fast Occlum/SDK installation.
 The modified SGX SDK is to help the attacker to decide the timing.

 You can also install Occlum on the host machine.
+(Please refer to https://github.com/occlum/occlum for more installation details.)
 Either way, you will need to install [Intel SGX driver](https://github.com/intel/linux-sgx-driver) on your host first, or use a in-kernel SGX driver.

 ```
 (sudo) docker build -t $Your_Image_Name .